KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 > You can find the rest of the pictures [here](https://github.com/KvalheimRacing/CarND/tree/master/P1_Lane_Lines/test_images_output)

-The final test of the algorith was on these videos:
+The final test of the algorithm was on the videos below.
+I spent some time tuning the parameters, especially how many lanes which gets stored in `hist_frames`.
+Found out that the ideal value was around 10-20.
+I also tried a lot of values on thecanny function and the hough transform, from other solutions, but with no luck of improwing the result shown here further.

 ### Solid Yellow
 [![solidYellowLeft](https://github.com/KvalheimRacing/CarND/blob/master/P1_Lane_Lines/test_videos_output/solidYellowLeft.gif)](https://www.youtube.com/watch?v=ZocZa1NPjHo&feature=youtu.be)